ARRIVALS AND

 When I arrive, how will I receive all relevant information?

-If I take my own bike, is there someone who can help me assemble and disassemble it?
+If I bring my own bike, is there someone who can help me assemble and disassemble it?

 Most guests who bring their own bike are able to assemble it on their own, and we have tools in our bike room to help with that.
 However, if you think you need help putting your bike together, let us know in advance.
-We have a mechanic at the hotel several days per week, though their schedule is not fixed.
-We can make arrangements with our mechanic to assist you.
+Our mechanics are busy with our fleet of 80 bikes, but we will make arrangements to assist you.
+There is an additional charge for this service.
+Please be sure your bike is professionally tuned and ready for your riding experience here to avoid problems for you and the group.

 FOOD AND